 Rape suspect dies after poisoning himself during police chase, authorities say

-A California 33-year-old-man suspected of rape died during a car chase early Wednesday morning after authorities say he succumbed to “self-inflicted poisoning.”
+A 33-year-old California man suspected of rape died during a car chase early Wednesday morning after he succumbed to “self-inflicted poisoning,” authorities said.

-Undercover officers were attempting to serve a warrant to the suspect identified as Jonathan Hanks for a February 4 rape of an underage person when the man took off, Tony Im, public information officer with the LAPD, confirmed to Fox News.
+Undercover officers were attempting to serve a warrant to the suspect identified as Jonathan Hanks in connection with a Feb.
+4 rape of a minor when the man took off, Tony Im, public information officer with the LAPD, confirmed to Fox News.

 At around 7:30 a.m.
-California Highway Patrol was notified that Hanks was headed northbound on US 101 in a black Nissan Versa, according to a CHP press release.
+California Highway Patrol was notified that Hanks was headed northbound on Highway 101 in Ventura County in a black Nissan Versa, according to a CHP news release.

-The driver of the vehicle failed to yield to law enforcement.
+The driver failed to yield to law enforcement, authorities said.

 Officers say they noticed the driver veer off to the right shoulder during their pursuit.
-He then began to drift left, across all lanes of traffic, before crashing into the center divider, the press release said.
+He then began to drift left, across all lanes of traffic, before crashing into the center divider, the news release said.

-When authorities approached the vehicle they concluded that the man inside the vehicle died “from an apparent self-inflicted poisoning.”
+When authorities approached the vehicle they concluded that the driver died “from an apparent self-inflicted poisoning.”

 The LAPD did not yet confirm what poison Hanks had ingested.